Morgan Library, MS M.500: Structure

-Paintings
+Miniatures

 The paintings of this manuscript ‘Manafi'-i hayavan’ have a distinctive style.
 They consist of animals set among stylized landscape features.
 The trees and water are not directly drawn from nature, instead, they are composed of stylized vegetation that is placed in a decorative pattern on the stems.
 Additionally, the majority of the miniatures in the Morgan Library are framed, and the background vegetation is depicted with scant naturalism.
 Most paintings reflect earlier Mesopotamian and Arab styles but several also display a new feature, Chinese influence.

-Arab style paintings
+Painter I in the Traditional 'Arab' Style

 The horizon in Figures 1-2 consists only of a grassy ground, and the background shows stylized trees as well as birds, which are common in earlier Arab paintings.
 However, the animal bodies in both paintings are drawn in a more calligraphical, naturalistic Chinese style painting.